 - We train client-facing staff in our Legal First Aid for Providers curriculum and build expertise inside partner organizations that are on the frontlines;

-- We support partner organizations’ staff and clients by offering direct consults with community legal workers and attorneys on any legal issue, and offer resources and referrals to providers so that they can more effectively work with their clients; and
+- We support partner organizations’ staff and clients by offering direct consults with community legal navigators and attorneys on any legal issue, and offer resources and referrals to providers so that they can more effectively work with their clients; and

 - We connect legal and social service communities to foster collaboration across sectors, and share resources and tools widely.